CyFlow™ BrettCount

 Wine with or without Brett?

-The CyFlow™ BrettCount test kit allows for a swift and reliable quality control in all stages of wine production.
-Thanks to the CyFlow™ Cube 6 flow cytometer evalutation is completely automated.
-An absolute quantification of living Brettanomyces bruxellensis cells is available within a few minutes.
-The cells can thus be detected quickly, reliably and with high specificity.
+The CyFlow™ BrettCount test kit allows for a swift and reliable quality control in all stages of wine production, from fermentation to final bottled product.
+The evaluation is fully automated using the CyFlow™ Cube 6 flow cytometer.
+An identification and quantification of viable Brettanomyces bruxellensis cells is available within a few minutes.
+Thus, they can be detected quickly, reliably and highly specifically to avoid possible wine defects such as turbidity and unpleasant odor.

 Your Advantages